Times Square Theater: Movies

 The theater remained dark for the 1933–1934 season, even though the play Ragged Army had been planned to open there in February 1934.
 The theater's owner Burgwyn Realty Corp. leased the theater to the Brandt family for use as a cinema in May 1934.
 The Brandts planned to operate the theater under a grindhouse format, with films running continuously.
 This was part of a decline in the Broadway theater industry in the mid-20th century; from 1931 to 1950, the number of legitimate theaters decreased from 68 to 30.
 The lease originally ran for five years.
 The following year, Burgwyn lost the theater in a foreclosure proceeding.
-The Times Square and Apollo theaters were auctioned off, and Timap Inc. acquired them in June 1935 for $110,000, subject to the existing $800,000 mortgage.
+The Times Square and Apollo theaters were auctioned off; Timap Inc. acquired them in June 1935 for $110,000 and assumed responsibility for the existing $800,000 mortgage.
 The proscenium arch was infilled in 1939 when the former stage house was converted to a haberdashery, since the theater no longer needed these facilities after its conversion into a cinema.

 By the mid-1940s, the ten theaters along 42nd Street between Seventh and Eighth Avenues were all showing movies; this led Variety to call the block the "biggest movie center of the world".
 The Brandts owned seven of these theaters, while the Cinema circuit operated the other three.
 The Brandt theaters included the Selwyn, Apollo, Times Square, Lyric, and Victory theaters on the north side of 42nd Street, as well as the Eltinge and Liberty theaters on the south side.
 The Times Square Theater showed action films and Westerns, and the Brandt changed the bill three times a week.
 Several producers offered to stage legitimate productions in the Brandt theaters, but none of the offers were successful.
 William Brandt indicated in 1946 that he might replace the theaters on the north side of 42nd Street with a skyscraper.
 By then, there was a shortage of new films in the theaters along 42nd Street, which led to decreased attendance.